 Many people think they're not creative—are you one of them?
 Let's think back for a moment: when you were a child, did you love imaginative play?
 Did you love to draw, fingerpaint, or make Playdoh masterpieces?
 What did you love to do?
 That child is still a part of who you are, and that child surely was creative in some way.

 When my teachers pronounced that I was "smart", around the time I was ten years old, I discovered that this seemed to have more currency in the world than any creative activities.
 It wasn't until almost two decades later, when I was drowning in depression during my Emergency Medicine residency and desperate to find a way out, that I remembered my creative dreams of the past.
-I literally saved my life, and ultimately built a new career path, through dancing and writing (I write about this journey in my book Live a Life You Love: 7 Steps to a Healthier, Happier, More Passionate You).

 Here are some fabulous quotes on creativity to get you back in touch with the playful, imaginative you that wants to be let out: